MxNxPx/katacoda-scenarios/visualise-docker/step1.md

 To launch Scope, click the Tab.

+## Task

+Launch the application
+`cd /root/example-voting-app/ && docker-compose up -d`{{execute}}

+Submit some data to the application
+`for i in $(seq 1 100); do VAL=$(shuf -n 1 -e a b); echo "VOTING: $VAL"; http --ignore-stdin -h -f POST "localhost:5000" vote=$VAL; done`{{execute}}

+Modify the application environment variables
+`cd /root/example-voting-app/ && ytt -f docker-compose.yml -f /root/OVERLAY_docker-compose.yml > docker-compose.yml.NEW && mv -fv docker-compose.yml{.NEW,}`{{execute}}

+Restart the application
+`cd /root/example-voting-app/ && docker-compose down && sleep 5 && docker-compose up -d`{{execute}}

 ## Index.json

 To add the visualise tab to your scenarios, include the following JSON snippet within the environments node.
 This will automatically add the tab to the scenarios.
-When the tab is pressed, the command to launch the Scope container will run.
+When the tab is pressed, the command to launch the Scope container will ru

 <pre class="file">
 "showvisualise": true,